 Despite criticizing other countries, including the U.S., for imposing heavy travel restrictions on Chinese in an effort to limit imported cases, China has also made it harder to enter, though its borders remain open.
 In recent days, large swathes of overseas Chinese have attempted to return to China to flee foreign outbreaks.
 Wednesday marked the fourth day that new infections from abroad exceeded new domestic cases reported on the Chinese mainland.

-Once thought to follow in step with China’s capital, most provinces and cities have instead implemented a range of measures.
-On Tuesday, Shanghai expanded its list of countries with “severe” outbreaks, or those on which it places travel restrictions, from eight to the world’s 16 worst-hit nations based on reported caseloads, Caixin has learned, based on a note its foreign affairs department sent to local consulates.
+Once thought to follow in step with China’s capital, most provinces and cities have instead implemented their own measures.
+On Tuesday, Shanghai expanded its list of countries with “severe” outbreaks, or those on which it places travel restrictions, from eight to the world’s 16 worst-hit nations based on reported caseloads, according to a note its foreign affairs department sent to local consulates, seen by Caixin.

 China’s commercial center, as well as southeastern Guangdong province, both homes to China’s largest international flight hubs outside of the capital, require isolation only from those arriving from countries on their lists and often allow monitored homestays instead of formal quarantines.

 As of Tuesday, Shaanxi province and the city of Wuhan, ground zero of China’s epidemic, were close to matching Beijing’s combination of deterrents for inbound travelers, according to the state-owned People’s Daily.

 The range of measures have left many of the country’s residents, both foreign and Chinese, stranded overseas as they attempt to find a way home.